Supported on: Android SDK 1.0.33+

 // Register before presenting the onboarding flow

-AppDNA.registerCustomView("terms_acceptance") {
+AppDNA.registerCustomView("terms_acceptance") { config ->

-TermsAcceptanceView(onAccept = { accepted ->
+onAccept = { accepted -> /* Handle acceptance */ },

 }

-The id must match the custom view identifier configured in the Console for the CUSTOM_VIEW block.
+The id must match the custom view identifier configured in the Console for the custom_view block.

 Dynamic Bindings